The Washington Times: Coverage of Barack Obama

-Ted Nugent controversy

-Rock musician Ted Nugent wrote weekly columns for The Washington Times between 2010 and 2012.
-Prior to joining the Times, Nugent stirred controversy by referring to President Obama as a "piece of shit" and calling on him "to suck on my machine gun", and had also pledged fealty to the Confederate flag.
-In 2012, Nugent was visited by the Secret Service after he alluded to beheading President Obama.
-He said that if Obama would win re-election: "I will either be dead or in jail by this time next year."
-At the time, Mitt Romney's presidential campaign condemned Nugent's remarks; Post media critic Erik Wemple noted that there was no response by The Washington Times.
-In 2014, Nugent (who had by then departed from the Times) called Obama a "communist-educated, communist-nurtured subhuman mongrel."
-That February, Nugent had endorsed Greg Abbott in the Republican primary election for Texas Governor.
-Abbott distanced himself from Nugent saying, "This is not the kind of language I would use or endorse in any way."
-After being further chastised about it by Senator Rand Paul, Nugent apologized for the comment.
-Pruden condemned Nugent's remarks, describing Nugent as an "aging rock musician with a loose mouth who was semifamous 40 years ago."
-David Weigel remarked in Slate: "That long ago?
-Only a year ago, he filed a special column for the Washington Times.
-Before that, for a few years, he published a weekly column."

-Islamophobia
+Islamophobia and anti-Muslim

 Gaffney, known for his "long history of pushing extreme anti-Muslim views", wrote weekly columns for The Washington Times from the late 1990s to 2016.
 According to John Esposito, a Professor of Religion and International Affairs and of Islamic Studies at Georgetown University, Gaffney's "editorial track record in the Washington Times is long on accusation and short on supportive evidence."
 In columns for the Times, Gaffney helped to popularize conspiracy theories that Islamic terrorists were infiltrating the Bush administration, the conservative movement and the Obama administration.
-In 2015, the Times published a column describing refugees fleeing the Syrian Civil War as an "Islamic Trojan Horse" conducting a "'jihad' by another name."
+In 2015, the Times published a column describing refugees fleeing the Syrian Civil War as an "Islamic Trojan Horse" conducting a "'jihad' by another name".